TomAvecLeVdsl/go-ttv-pubsub/README.md

-# Twitch.tv pubsub client
+# Twitch.tv pubsub client (Updated with channel points)

 ## Author
-* Lauri Orgla `theorx@hotmail.com`
+* Lauri Orgla `theorx@hotmail.com` (Original developper)
+* TomavecLeVdsl

 ## Description
-*PUBSUB Websocket api client implementation written in golang, motivation was to build a client that actually works.
+* PUBSUB Websocket api client implementation written in golang, motivation was to build a client that actually works.
 There are other implementations that are not working so well or are not working at all.
 This implementation covers all publicly documented behaviours of the pubsub api and also one undocumented `moderation actions` topic.*